nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

 * Updating the Undercloud codebase

-    - Apply the changes in the diff files in https://github.com/nuagenetworks/nuage-ospdirector/tree/OSPD13/tripleo-heat-templates-diff to the Undercloud codebase.
+    - Apply the changes in the diff files in `tripleo-heat-templates-diff <../../tripleo-heat-templates-diff>`_ to the Undercloud codebase.
-    - The instructions to apply the patch script are in this README file: https://github.com/nuagenetworks/nuage-ospdirector/tree/OSPD13/tripleo-heat-templates-diff/README.md .
+    - The instructions to apply the patch script are in this README file: `README.md <../../tripleo-heat-templates-diff/README.md>`_.
     - For AVRS integration, get the script and files to patch the Overcloud image with the AVRS RPMs.

 * Updating the TripleO Heat templates (also referred to as the puppet manifests)